-The LM89 is equipped with operational circuitry designed to detect fault conditions concerning the remote diode.
-In the event that the D+ pin is detected as shorted to $V{DD}$ or floating, the Remote Temperature High Byte (RTHB) register is loaded with +127°C, the Remote Temperature Low Byte (RTLB) register is loaded with 0, and the OPEN bit (D2) in the status register is set.
-As a result, if the Remote T\CRIT setpoint register (RCS) is set to a value less than +127°C the $\overline{ALERT}$ and $\overline{T}$ crit output pins will be pulled low, if the Alert Mask and $\overline{T}$ then $\overline{ALERT}$ will be pulled low, if the Alert Mask is disabled.
-The OPEN bit itself will not trigger and ALERT.
+The LM90 is equipped with operational circuitry designed to detect fault conditions concerning the remote diode.
+In the event that the D+ pin is detected as shorted to V{DD} or floating, the Remote Temperature High Byte (RTHB) register is loaded with +127°C, the Remote Temperature Low Byte (RTLB) register is loaded with 0, and the OPEN bit (D2) in the status register is set.
+As a result, if the Remote T_CRIT setpoint register (RCS) is set to a value less than +127°C the \overline{ALERT} output pin will be pulled low, if the Alert Mask is disabled.
+If the Remote HIGH Setpoint High Byte Register (RHSHB) is set to a value less than +127°C then \overline{ALERT} will be pulled low, if the Alert Mask is disabled.
+The OPEN bit itself will not activate the \overline{ALERT} or $\overline{T_CRIT_A}$ outputs.
+If the remote temperature reading is greater than its $\overline{T_CRIT}$ level when the OPEN bit is set the $\overline{T_CRIT_A}$ will remain inactive.

 In the event that the D+ pin is shorted to ground or D-, the Remote Temperature High Byte (RTHB) register is loaded with -128°C (1000 0000) and the OPEN bit (D2) in the status register will not be set.
-Since operating the LM89 at -128°C is beyond it's operational limits, this temperature reading represents this shorted fault condition.
+Since operating the LM90 at -128°C is beyond it's operational limits, this temperature reading represents this shorted fault condition.
 If the value in the Remote Low Setpoint High Byte Register (RLSHB) is more than -128°C and the Alert Mask is disabled, ALERT will be pulled low.

-Remote diode temperature sensors that have been previously released and are competitive with the LM89 output a code of 0°C if the external diode is short-circuited.
+Remote diode temperature sensors that have been previously released and are competitive with the LM90 output a code of 0°C if the external diode is short-circuited.
 This change is an improvement that allows a reading of 0°C to be truly interpreted as a genuine 0°C reading and not a fault condition.